 With all the ways you can get others to do simple and everyday tasks for you – from washing your car to fast-food delivery – I’ve wondered how far we’ll go to pay for convenience.

-Thought it would be a fun question to pose at Reddit.
-Here’s some of the responses.
+I thought it would be a fun question to pose at Reddit.
+Here are some of the responses.

 “Pizza is the only food that we'll pay to have delivered.
 However, pizza has always been a “deliverable” food for as long as I can remember, so it's a “social norm”.
 Pizza also travels relatively well.
 The delivery is also almost always handled by the restaurant, itself.”

 “Newer developments, such as “GrubHub” or “UberEats” feel much more trendy or like a “fad”.
 Despite being objectively similar, I would feel guilty or “dirty” using these services.
 They feel “lazy”.”